 The Cottrels

-“This surveillance footage that Millie sent us is explosive, Anne,” Ezekiel Dawson said.
+“This surveillance footage Millie sent us is explosive, Anne,” Ezekiel Dawson said.
 Dawson is the firm's oldest founding partner, a Yale-educated African American with a photographic memory and an uncanny ability to spot good evidence in a haystack of bullshit.
 Anne Merrick leaned over to have a look at the laptop display.

 “As John lifts Angel off the table, there’s a wicked scar over her heart, like something out of a Frankenstein movie.
 Somebody marked her, Anne.
 We’ve seen gangs do this.
 Cut so deep that the scar lasts a lifetime.”

 Anne looked up at Ezekiel.

 “Let’s not jump to conclusions.
-However, my intuition is that this woman is a rape victim; that mark is a warning.”
+However, my intuition is that this woman is a rape victim.
+That mark is a warning.”

 Anne Merrick’s iPhone rang; it was Julia in the lobby.

 “Anne, I have Brenton Farkas of Farkas and Lloyd.
-He wants to Facetime with you, says that it’s about the Angel.”
+He wants to Facetime with you and says it’s about the Angel.”

 “OK, Julia.
 Put him through.”